• Skip to main content

 Clay

-Hawksbill Pottery produces a unique collection of handcrafted stoneware.
+Hawksbill Pottery is distinguished by a colorful pallet of studio mixed glazes.
+These stoneware pieces are high fired to 2300 degrees.
+They are food safe, ovenproof and dishwasher/microwave safe.
 Some pieces are thrown on a potter’s wheel while others are hand built with slabs and extruded pieces.
-Each piece is embossed with original designs and hand painted with lead free studio mixed glazes.
-Our glazing technique is similar to a batik process.
-A variety of masking materials are used between layers of glaze to create colorful designs and patterns.
-All pieces are ovenproof, dishwasher and microwave safe.
-Unlike earthenware, stoneware has been fired to a very high temperature, vitrifying the clay to create a strong and durable finished product.
-Each piece is painted free hand with a brush, giving spontaneous life to each piece.
-We believe this direct process infuses the object with human energy.
-If cared for properly, your piece should last a lifetime and be enjoyed by generations to come.
+Embossments are made from stamps that are hand carved from clay, then fired and impressed into wet clay.
+Our glazing technique is similar to a “batik” process.
+Wax is painted as a resist between layers of glaze to create colorful designs and patterns.
+The pieces are painted free hand with a brush giving spontaneous life to each piece.
+We believe that this direct process infuses the object with human energy.

 www.hawksbillpottery.com